spadma3/duck/catkin_ws/src/f11-no_laptop/README.md

-# f11-no_laptop/README.md
+# f11-no_laptop/README.md (branch:f11-bash)

 This is an interface for quickly starting programs on the duckiebot using your joystick controller.
 See [here](https://github.com/jogama/6.uap-paper/blob/master/jogama-6uap.pdf) for details from Sept 2016 and for work that *really should* still be done.

 ## Installation
-I'll try to use [catkin_make](http://wiki.ros.org/catkin/commands/catkin_make) for y'all to install this in a more 2.166 manner.
-This here documentation is mostly for myself, documenting as I learn.
-I don't know that anyone else in Duckietown has done this:

-	 $ cd ~/catkin_ws
-     $ catkin_make install

-Which would be equivalent to calling make like this:
+This a quick hack.
+Run

-     $ cd ~/catkin_ws/build
+	$ sudo f11-no_laptop/install.sh.

-     # If cmake hasn't already been called
+And it's installed!

+## Why is it a hack?
+Because the ROS means of installing files involve invoking [catkin_make install](http://wiki.ros.org/catkin/commands/catkin_make), with our CMakeLists.txt edited correctly.
+This equates to the more standard

-     $ cmake ../src -DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel
+    $ cmake ..
 	$ make
 	$ make install

-this is not
+I do not know how much time this would take to set up, hence this stopgap.